crystalcommerce/Frontend-Standards/README.md

     </div><!-- end container -->
     ```

+- **Minimum DOM Size**
-- **Minimum DOM Size**: Keep the DOM size to a minimum and don't use unnecessary elements
+    - Keep the DOM size to a minimum and don't use unnecessary elements

     *Bad*
     ```html